JacobFV/Artificial-Intelligence-Principle-and-Practice/README.md

 The course is designed to introduce students to the theory and practice of artificial intelligence with biased emphasis on deep learning.
 We will (try to) cover the following topics:

-0. Initialization: overview basic concepts of artificial intelligence, symbolic computation, machine learning, deep learning, and neural networks, and multi-agent systems as well as AI ethics and ML ops.
+0. Initialization: overview basic concepts of artificial intelligence, symbolic computation, machine learning, deep learning, and neural networks, and multi-agent systems.
 1. Machines that learn: fundamental concepts of machine learning, including regression, classification, clustering, regularization, and ensembles as well as basic information theory.
 2. Deep dive: basic concepts of deep learning, common architectures, layer types, and activation functions as well as backpropagation, optimization, loss functions, and training paradigms.
 3. The Zoo: overview of specific deep learning architectures including DNNs, VAEs, CNNs, RNNs, LSTMs, attention-based models, GNNs, and mutlimodal systems.
 4. Reinforcement learning: the classical utility agent, various extrinsic and intrinsic rewards, training setups, and environments, cooperative/competitive/mixed-mode multi-agent reinforcement learning systems, and advantages and pitfalls of RL.
 5. Intelligence: generalization, zero/one/few-shot learning, transfer learning, more information theory, criticality, generalization, transferability, the relationship between intelligence and learning, and the limits of AI generality.

-This cirriculumn does not designate particular units for ethics, independant study technique, or the natural inspirations of artificial intelligence because they will be interwoven throughout the course discussion.
+6. Hello World: AI safety, security, privacy, and ethics, AI in acedemia, in the workplace, ML ops, federated learning, human-AI interaction, environmental impact, and the impact of AI on human life.

 ## Course Resources
 <div id="course-resources"></div>